remnrem/luna-doc/docs/ref/intervals.md

 largely preserves the inter-event time distribution (one exception is that annotations will "wrap" around if shuffled past the end of the analysed region (i.e. they will appear near the start of the analysis region).

+<h3>Methods</h3>

+Annotation co-occurrence and proximity are assessed within a permutation framework.
+Observed overlap and distance metrics are computed between seed and query annotation classes using the original event timings.
+Seeds are then repeatedly shuffled — by applying a random temporal offset to each seed event relative to its background interval — to generate an empirical null distribution of each metric under the assumption of independence.
+Shuffling preserves the inter-event spacing and is constrained to occur within defined background regions (e.g., NREM sleep epochs).
+Statistical significance is reported as a one-sided empirical p-value (proportion of permutations exceeding the observed value) and a z-score relative to the permutation mean and standard deviation.
+Proximity metrics quantify the mean signed and absolute distance from each seed event to the nearest query event within a specified time window, with optional modification of overlap definition to use annotation midpoints or fixed flanking margins.

 _Background intervals and shuffling_